faizalrf/documentation/MariaDB-10.5-ES-Galera.md

 1 row in set (0.003 sec)
 ```

 Now we can see all the three nodes are in the cluster on the primary data center.
-Repeat the same on the second data center.
+Repeat the same on the **second data center**.

 - Bootstrap Galera using `galera_new_cluster` from node 1 (Galera-81)
 - Start the other two nodes using `systemctl start mariadb`